nathanathan/TemplateMaker/README.md

 mScan Template Maker
 =====

-This is a javascript webapp that helps form templates for use with mScan.
+This is a javascript webapp designed to assist in the creation of form templates for use with mScan.
-Form templates can be used to describe the location of content in arbitrary forms.
+Form templates can be used to describe the location of content on arbitrary forms.

 Using the project:
 ------------------